 How much does misalignment affect task performance?
 We find that it depends on the task.

 \paragraph{Label Distribution Drift} We first investigate how task datasets undergo changes in the marginal distribution over labels due to time.
 For each task and each test period, we calculate the KL divergence between the label distributions in that period and the first test period.
-The results are shown in Fig.~\ref{figure:label_distr}.
+Full results are reported in Fig.~\ref{figure:label_distr_subs}.
 In three cases, we detected notable label distribution drift: \poliaff{}, \ai{}, and \mediaframes{}.\footnote{For other tasks, it is possible that the data collection/annotation procedures suppressed label distribution changes that would be visible in data ``from the wild.''} In \poliaff{}, Republican tweets outnumbered Democratic ones by over a 2:1 ratio in 2015, but the reverse held by 2020.
-This observation confirms that, regardless of the properties of NLP models, the nature of many tasks changes over time, if only because the output distribution is changing.
+This observation shows that, regardless of the properties of NLP models, the nature of many tasks changes over time, if only because the output distribution changes.

 \paragraph{Finetuning} As described in \S\ref{subsec:datasets}, for each task, we create training and evaluation sets associated with different time periods.
 We finetune GPT2 on each of the task's training sets and evaluate each on two evaluation sets.
 Note that there is no domain adaptation here.